prahladyeri/curated-lists/lists/programming.md

 ## Libraries and APIs

 - [Octokit client libraries](https://developer.github.com/libraries/) - Octokit library is used to access the github API.
 This comes in multiple flavors and languages including .NET, Ruby and Java.

+## Other Programming resources
+- [Dictionary of Algorithms and Data Structure](http://xlinux.nist.gov/dads/) - Visit this site if you run out of ideas for program creation.
+Almost every algorithm invented by mankind can be found here.
+- [Design Patterns Catalog](http://martinfowler.com/eaaCatalog/) - A collection of software design patterns and processes to follow, written by Martin Fowler, one of the best minds in the industry.
+- [Great Github list of public datasets](http://www.datasciencecentral.com/profiles/blogs/great-github-list-of-public-data-sets?overrideMobileRedirect=1) - A great source of published data in case you are developing an app.
+- [UPC Database](https://www.upcdatabase.com/itemform.asp) - The canonical place on web to lookup barcode items.
+An invaluable resource if you are developing a Barcode app.